vroger11/vroger11.github.io/_posts/2019-10-08-check-your-writing-nvim.markdown

 * `:LanguageToolClear`: to clear LanguageTool displays.

 To see more options look at the [plugin page](https://github.com/vigoux/LanguageTool.nvim).

+# 16 August 2020 update

+I recently switched to [Antidote 10](https://www.antidote.info/en) to replace LanguageTool.
+I tend to avoid using LanguageTool (except for Python files) as it has many flows compared to Antidote (but you have to pay for it).
+This improved my writing and save me a lot of time.

 Hope it helps some of you.
 If you have a better setup or want to improve mine feel free to contribute or comment.